zepheira/pybibframe/README.md

 # pybibframe

-Requires Python 3.4 or more recent.
+Requires Python 3.4 or more recent (also tested with PyPy3.5 v5.7).
 To install dependencies:

     pip install -r requirements.txt